Rampage95/SASOL_TTEST/readme.md

 ## About The Project

-This project is a React.js Django SQLite application.
+This project is a responsive React.js Django SQLite application.
 It's a simple CRUD App, that allows the user to see, create, update and delete a product.

 ### Built With

-- JavaScript, React.js
+- JavaScript, React.js, Material-UI
 - Python, Django

 <!-- GETTING STARTED -->